open-voice-interoperability/docs/specifications/AssistantManifest/1.0.0/AssistantManifestSpec.md

 #### 1.7 The `capabilities` object

 The `capabilities` object describes the capabilities offered by the agent.
-The manifest is keyed to a specific endpoint which in a large organization may support a large number of federated capabilities.
+The manifest is keyed to a _speakerUri_ which is the unique identity of the agent being described.
+This agent may provide a large number of different services and have many different capabilities.
 For this reason, the capabilities object is expressed as an array of capability objects.
 Each capability object stands alone from the others.
 It represents a set of characteristics that work together independently of the other capability objects.
-For example, if one capability supports the Welsh language for banking functions and another supports the Inuit language for sports information, this does not mean that the endpoint can provide banking services in the Inuit language.
+For example, if one capability supports the Welsh language for banking functions and another supports the Inuit language for sports information, this does not mean that the agent can provide banking services in the Inuit language.

+The capability object can be left empty, for example when a manifest is being used to represent a user and it is not neccessary to enumerate the capabilities of the user.

 The features of each capability object are shown below.